 How to Calculate Conversion Rate

-Learning how to calculate conversion rate might sound intimidating, but it’s actually fairly straightforward.
+Learning how to calculate conversion rates might sound intimidating, but it’s actually fairly straightforward.
 The conversion rate formula itself is pretty simple and requires only basic math.

 Here is a step-by-step guide to calculating conversion rate: